List of all the Parks in Cincinnati area.

 There are steps behind the tower leading up the hill to the park and to the Cincinnati Art Museum that were added in 1886, the year the art museum opened..
 The steps never caught on due to the steepness of the hill.
 Later a roadway was constructed thru the arch turning right and going up to Mount Adams and from there to Eden Park.
 As of 1988 the reservoir valves were housed in a vault beneath the tower while the tower itself is used for equipment storage..

-View from top of hill Not a Postcard
+View from top of hill

 The last image above shows the arch as it looks today, the building to the left is the channel 9 TV station that was constructed using stonework similar to that used in the arch.
 On March 3, 1980 the Elsinore Arch was added to the National Register of Historic Places.